Do you feel lonelier at Christmas?

 - Don’t be hard on yourself if you are unable to attend every event with work colleagues, friends or family.
 Learn when to say no if you have to.

 - Take time to rest.
 Get a good night’s sleep.
 With the longer nights and shorter days our bodies need sleep recovery for us to function better.
 Both cognitively and physically.

 - Choose healthier eating options.
 Instead of the platters of unhealthy snacks and sweet treats.
 Healthier food is more beneficial to your well being and helps lift your mood.

 - Learn how to drink in moderation if this is something that you struggle with.
 Alcohol will not make your problems better.
 You may find you feel worse after.

-- Choose to relax.
+- Set a time in your schedule to relax.
 Take some time to have a spa pampering shower or luxurious bath.
 Slow down and simply unwind by watching a Christmas film.

 - Remind yourself of all the things in your life right now that you are grateful for.
 Good health.
 Surrounded by friends and family who care.

 - Learn breathing exercises for those tough moments.
 Deep slow breaths.
 Count to 5 or 10.
 Focus on calming yourself down.
 Then tackle the situation.
 Walk away if you have to.
 Rather than getting into an argument.